ranyo7/angular-crash/README.md

 The project was created by following an angular crash course by Traversy Media https://www.youtube.com/watch?v=3dHNOWTI7H8&t=4373s

 The project was my introduction to angular.
-It consisted of:
+It consisted of (new subjects):

 Components

 Observables

 Router

 Subjects

+Typescript

 as well as the base angular syntax i was previously unaware of